Extensive coral reefs, and some of the best spots in the main Hawaiian Islands to see monk seals

 A few minutes drive east of Hanalei, you will find several snorkeling spots that follow one another along the shore.
 Puu Poa Beach, Hideaway Beach, Anini Beach, and neighboring Kahilikai Beach and Kahiliwai Beach are good options when the ocean conditions allow.

-But for the best spots on the North Shore, take the road that runs along the coast heading west from Hanalei.
-You will reach Kepuhi Point, which is quite exposed and to be snorkeled only when the ocean is perfectly calm.
+For the best spots on the North Shore, take the road that runs along the coast heading west from Hanalei.
+You will reach Kepuhi Point, which is quite exposed and should be snorkeled only when the ocean is perfectly calm.

 Tunnels Beach (aka Makua Beach) is undoubtedly the best spot in Kauai to encounter monk seals.
 Finally, Ke’e Beach, at the very end of the road, is the gateway to the Napali Coast.